AlmuHusan/BGSage/README.md

-# BGSage 🎲
+# BGSage

 BGSage is an AI-powered board game companion that teaches you the rules of any board game through natural conversation.
-Upload your game's rulebook and ask questions in plain English — BGSage reads and understands the rules so you don't have to.
+Upload your game's rulebook and ask questions right away!
+BGSage reads and understands the rules so you don't have to.

 ## What It Does